 Proceed to connect the supply pipes to the new tap.
 If you’re working with a mixer tap, make sure the correct feed goes into the correct thread.
 The threads on most modern taps are colour-coded, with red always on the left and blue always on the right.

-There’s a very good reason for this – to help people who are visually impaired.
+Why?, Well, there’s a very good reason for this—to help people who are visually impaired.

-Use your wrench or spanner to ensure everything is nice and tight – but not too tight.
+Now, use your wrench or spanner to ensure everything is nice and tight—but not too tight.

 Mixer tap